-In the latest issue of the English-written magazine covering the Czech business landscape (CBW), the Chief Reporter Cristina Muntean pleaded for more accountability and empathy among the Czech Public Relations officers.
+In the latest issue of the English-written magazine Czech Business Weekly, the Chief Reporter Cristina Muntean pleaded for more accountability and empathy among the Czech Public Relations officers.

 Her claim was that we need to empathise with the reporters and take their needs into account.
 Given the state of affairs on the Czech PR market, I have to argue that it is often impossible to do so, especially when it comes to junior staff members.
 I would also like to give you more thorough analysis of the situation.